vijaykeswani/vijaykeswani.github.io/index.md

 Hi!
-I am a second year PhD student at the École polytechnique fédérale de Lausanne, where I am advised by [Prof. Elisa Celis](https://theory.epfl.ch/celis/HOME.html) and [Prof. Nisheeth K. Vishnoi](http://cs.yale.edu/homes/vishnoi).
+I am a PhD student at Yale University, where I am advised by [Prof. Elisa Celis](https://datascienceethics.org/elisacelis/) and [Prof. Nisheeth K. Vishnoi](http://cs.yale.edu/homes/vishnoi).
+I was earlier at École polytechnique fédérale de Lausanne (EPFL) for two years.

 I am interested in problems at the intersection of Machine Learning and Theoretical Computer Science.
 I have worked on or am currently working on problems related to algorithmic fairness, convex and non-convex optimization and neural networks.